 To this day, I still thank God that this happened when I already had a bit of money saved up.
 I was able to buy the necessary medicine.
 I was able to pay for the hospital bill.
 I was able to pay for the operation.
 More importantly, my sister got well without any complication.
 I can’t imagine how it would have turned out had this happened while I was still heavily in debt.

-Why these 5 habits will never make me rich
+Why these 5 money habits will never make me rich

 Related: Start Your Own Website And Get Rich

 About Allan: Even with the insider knowledge of working as a mainframe programmer for a credit card company over the past 7 years, he still got burned with credit card debt.
-Alan is trying to learn better money habits and sharing them through his Rich Money Habits blog.
+As a personal finance blogger, he is trying to learn better money habits and sharing them through his blog.